11 Correlation structures

 In the context of regression models, we are never interested in the autocorrelation of the response / predictors per se, but only in the residuals.
 Thus, it doesn’t make sense to assume that you need a spatial model only because you have a spatially autocorrelated signal.

-- Only after accounting for the trend, we should test if there is a residual spatial / temporal / phylogenetic autocorrelation.
-If that is the case, we would usually use a so-called conditional autoregressive (CAR) structures.
+Only after accounting for the trend, we should test if there is a residual spatial / temporal / phylogenetic autocorrelation.
+If that is the case, we would usually use a so-called autoregressive structure (see the box above for the different flavors of these models).
 In these models, we make parametric assumptions for how the correlation between data points falls off with distance.
 When we speak about spatial / temporal / phylogenetic regressions, we usually refer to these or similar models.

 11.1.2 R implementation